Tingin: Background and composition

-Music video
+Music video and promotion

-The official music video for "Tingin" was released by Cup of Joe's YouTube channel on October 23, 2023.
-It was directed by Jay-Ar Villarojas, who also directed the music video for "Straydogs" by Felip, member of the Filipino boy band SB19.
-The video depicts three perspectives, focusing on Teñoso and Cup of Joe vocalists Gian Bernardino and Raphaell Ridao.
+The official music video for "Tingin" was released by Cup of Joe's YouTube channel on October 23, 2023, and was directed by Jay-Ar Villarojas.
+The video depicts three perspectives, focusing on Teñoso, Bernardino and Ridao.
 Each is shown experiencing personal struggles before ultimately coming together for a rooftop jam session, followed by a stage performance.

-Live performances

-Cup of Joe and Janine Teñoso's performance of "Tingin" on the Wish 107.5 Bus was uploaded on July 17 to YouTube.
+Cup of Joe and Janine Teñoso's performance of "Tingin" on the Wish 107.5 Bus was uploaded on July 17, 2023 to YouTube.
 In March 2025, the band performed "Tingin" during their Silakbo concert tour in Cebu.
 The band served as the opening act for Lola Amour's concert at the Circuit Makati Event Grounds in April 2024, where they performed "Tingin".
-On October 15, Cup of Joe performed at Billboard Philippines: Mainstage, the first anniversary show, held at the SM Mall of Asia Arena in Pasay City, where they played their chart-breaking single "Tingin" with the entire arena singing along.
+On October 15, Cup of Joe performed at Billboard Philippines: Mainstage, the first anniversary show, held at the SM Mall of Asia Arena in Pasay City, where they performed their single "Tingin" with the entire arena singing along.

 Commercial performance

 Following its release on April 28, 2023, "Tingin" debuted at number 25 on the Billboard Philippines Songs chart dated October 27, 2023, also marking its peak position.
-The song contributed to a record-setting week with 17 Filipino acts charting simultaneously on the Philippines Songs chart.
+The song contributed to a week where 17 Filipino acts charted simultaneously on the Philippines Songs chart.
 By August 10, 2024, the single entered the top 10 of the Billboard Philippines Top Philippine Songs chart, climbing to number 10.

-Cup of Joe's overall chart history, the single later climbed to number 4 on the Philippines Hot 100, reached number 5 on the Top Philippine Songs chart, and peaked at number 7 on the Philippines chart under the International Federation of the Phonographic Industry (IFPI).
-At the inauguration of the Official Philippines Chart on February 19, 2025, the single was recognized as the ninth Local Song of the Year.
+The song later climbed to number 4 on the Philippines Hot 100, reached number 5 on the Top Philippine Songs chart, and peaked at number 7 on the Philippines chart under the International Federation of the Phonographic Industry (IFPI).

+At the inauguration of the Official Philippines Chart on February 19, 2025, the song was recognized as the ninth Local Song of the Year.
+As of November 2023, the song had surpassed 22 million streams on Spotify.
+It also became the top-performing song by an OPM band on several Spotify editorial playlists in the Philippines.

+Reception

+In 2024, "Tingin" won Wish Song Collaboration of the Year at the Wish Music Awards.
+In December 2025, Spotify Philippines included the song among its Top Local Songs of the year, placing seventh.
+It was also recognized by Apple Music Philippines on December 2, 2025, listing it seventh among its Top OPM Songs.